 A Go Developer's Notebook

-or, What I Do During My Holidays
+Where I Go During My Holidays

 About the Book